PaloAltoNetworks/terraform-ansible-intro/docs/getting-started.md

 Since this is a temporary lab account you can skip adding account recovery options by clicking __Done__.
 ![Recovery options](img/recovery.png)

-elect your country, opt out of email updates, and accept the updated Terms of Service and click __Accept__.
+Select your country, opt out of email updates, and accept the updated Terms of Service and click __Accept__.
 ![Updated ToS](img/updated-tos.png)

 ## Launch Google Cloud Shell